The AI Agent race begins

 Create a thriving agent ecosystem for recruiters and AI agencies, eliminate the complexity of adopting AI automations, and establish Relevance as the leader in agentic automation.

-Business incentive
+Business opportunity

 Demand-side metrics